fermyon/developer/content/spin/install.md

 {{ startTab "macOS"}}

 There are multiple ways to install Spin.
 The easiest is to use the installer script, hosted on this site.
-The script installs Spin along with [default templates and plugins](#installing-default-templates-and-plugins).
+The script installs Spin along with a starter set of templates and plugins.

 <!-- @selectiveCpy -->